-Tom has considerable experience of insolvency litigation, and is regularly instructed to advise in complex insolvency disputes, as well as being instructed at trial as both sole Counsel and also as a led junior.
+Over the past 9 years he has gained considerable experience of insolvency litigation, and is regularly instructed to advise in complex insolvency disputes, as well as being instructed at trial as both sole counsel and also as a led junior.
+He has considerable experience of acting both for and against a range of insolvency practitioners in contentious insolvency proceedings.

-Tom also has considerable experience of advising on jurisdictional issues which arise in insolvency disputed, including as to COMI and domicile, and of making application to restrain presentation of a winding up petition, most recently in relation to a £14 million debt.
+Tom has been instructed in a number of high profile insolvencies, including BHS, Pizza Express, and Oldham Athletic FC (against Leading Counsel).
+He has considerable experience of advising on jurisdictional issues which arise in insolvency disputes, including as to COMI and domicile (post-Brexit), and of making applications to restrain presentation of winding up proceedings, most recently in relation to a £14 million debt.

 Tom’s recent practice includes: